preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/workspace-home/index.rst

 Home page for Workspace
 =======================================

+This option is available in Omnia 6.7 and later.

 Here you can create the Home page for a Business Profile's Workspace.

 .. image:: workspace-home.png